< Back to Leadership Vacancies

 Ensure student records are maintained by relevant personnel.

-Liaise with the SEN Coordinator to ensure the needs of students with SEN are being identified and met.
+Liaise with the Learning Support Coordinator to ensure that the needs of students requiring academic support are identified and met.

 Liaise with staff, students and parents to ensure effective student transition from P6 to M1 and from M5 to D1.